lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 Ordinary income (dividends, interest, rents, and royalties) and capital gains earned by foreign governments and sovereign wealth funds are not taxed by the U.S. government.
 This broadly follows from the general principle of sovereign immunity, i.e. that one sovereign government does not have the power to tax another sovereign government.

 This general principle is subject to some limitations, of course.
+First, income derived by the foreign government or sovereign wealth fund from the conduct of commercial activities anywhere in the the world (known as <abbr title="Commercial Activity Income">CAI</abbr>) is not exempt from taxation.
+Second, income received from or proceeds from the disposition of an interest in a “controlled commercial entity” are not exempt from taxation.
+The <abbr>IRS</abbr> defines a “controlled commercial entity” as an entity that is engaged in commercial activities anywhere in the world where a foreign government either holds (directly or indirectly) 50% or more (by value or voting interest) in the entity or holds an interest in the entity that provides it with effective control over that entity.<sup><a href="" id=""></a></sup>

 #### The solution